 - OTE (Oxford Test of English): average score of 111 from 140

 - Entrance test: Comprises a 90-minute-long written test, where students are required to document sufficient prior knowledge in the field of mathematics (analysis, linear algebra, stochastic), statistics (descriptive statistics, estimation and hypothesis testing) and microeconomics (basic concepts, game theory and information economics) and basic knowledge in computer science (simple algorithms).
 The content is typically covered in obligatory courses of a bachelor’s degree in economics and management.

 Students with a foreign university degree or other proofs of qualification must have their certificate recognized by the Student Service before applying (link).
 Due to the processing time, we strongly advise doing this well in advance.

 With your certificates you can apply online for the Master’s program Quantitative Decision Making.

 After the approval of the formal requirements, applicants will be invited for the entrance test which takes place on the campus of our university.
-The next test will be on Monday, 20.06.2022, from 13:00 to 14:30 o'clock.
+See the sidebar for information about the next text.
 The applicants will be assigned to a time slot and informed accordingly.

 Once the selection process is completed, the university will notify you about whether you have been accepted for the Master of Science in Quantitative Decision Making in Economics and Management.